How will your skin survive the holiday season?

-You want your company name in font and styling that represents what YOU want audiences to feel.
+You want the company name in a font and styling that represents the feeling you want audiences to have.

 Soothing.
 Relaxed.
 Friendly.
 Lower case and sans-serif font makes you feel that way, and it's exactly what you want when taking care of yourself.
 We won't reveal the exact font they used.
 Friends keep secrets :)

 It isn't mandatory.
 But definitely reinforces identity when done right.

 You also don't need to use the same one every time.
 It works like the colour scheme, you can adapt to match the product.

 In this case Scentuals used a snowflake.
 Appropriate.